ctm/yld/src/running/past.md

 I don't plan on digging up any of that old information, but I will take a stab at documenting my experiences here.

+So, now I'm trying to write up "brief" (yeah, right) summaries of the various events I participate in as a way to (very slightly) eventually give back to the community.
+I really wanted to do this after Hardrock in preparation for my ARR presentation, but I did not allocate the time to do so and just gave a drunken rant instead.

 Although these reports are for me, if you have a question about anything I've written here, [send me email](mailto:clifford.t.matthews@gmail.com).
 Similarly, if you have a